Banking Bank Reviews

 Unlimited cash back

-In addition to earning APY for meeting LendingClub's balance requirements, you can also earn unlimited 1% cashback on your qualified debit card purchases.
-If you spent $1,000 in qualified purchases in a month, that would translate to $10 in cash back rewards.
+In addition to earning interest, you can also earn unlimited 1% cashback on your qualified debit card purchases at eligible cash stations, grocery stores, and pharmacies.
+If you spent $1,000 in purchases within those categories in a month, that would translate to $10 in cash back rewards.
 And, there's no monthly or annual cap on your earnings.
+But unfortunately, you'll no longer earn cash back on everything, although gas and grocery store purchases likely make up a large portion of your spending.

-You must maintain a minimum balance of $2,500 or have a qualified direct deposit of at least $2,500 to earn cash back.
+You must link direct deposits to earn cash back and receive at least one deposit per month.
 Purchases must be made in person or online using credit instead of debit when checking out.

 APY earning

-One of the things I like most about the LendingClub Rewards Checking account is that you can earn money on your checking balance — something that's hard to find at other banks.
-If you keep a balance of at least $2,500 in your account, you'll earn 0.10% (as of 4/21/25) APY.
+One of the things I like most about the LendingClub LevelUp Checking account is that you can earn money on your checking balance — something that's hard to find at other banks.
+If you keep a balance of at least $2,500 in your account, you'll earn 1.00% (as of 7/22/25) APY.
 While this isn't a high APY, given that many checking accounts don't offer any interest, this is pretty good.

 ATM rebates